muskangargmg02-tech/Loan_Approval_Automation/README.md

-Based on your PPT, here is a professional GitHub README aligned completely with your **AI-Powered Loan Approval Automation using n8n** project.

 You can create a file named **README.md** and paste the following content:

 # 🏦 AI-Powered Loan Approval Automation using n8n